roycedot/funxzy-token-converter-nextjs/README.md

 We take the reciprocal of each unit price and multiply by the USD provided through the UI.

+## Currency API Retries

+It could be useful to add a number retries, paired with a short sleep e.g. 500ms-1 sec between each try, around the Fun.xyz API calls (library and my own API Routes) in case there are failures.

+I've ommitted these retries.

 ## Caching

 I've added a "cache" for exchange rate for the coins within the main Home component.
 The exchange rate is stored in a state variable.